gerring/variant.orthology/README.md

 ## Variant Orthology
-The purpose of this project is to be a self contained and reproducible mechanism for importing orthology graphs in to Neo4j.
+The purpose of this project is to be a self contained and reproducible mechanism for importing orthology graphs to Neo4j.
 See the 'doc' folder for an explanation of the intended architecture on the cloud.
-This component in the diagram is the import mechanism.
+This is the component in the diagram which is the import mechanism.
 We want to import data in the hundreds of Gb range therefore 500Mb files have been added to the tests here to get the fastest local mechanism practically possible.
 This then should be deployed as an import pipeline in the cloud.